AFMRD Member Benefits

 Through our board of directors and a robust network of liaisons, the AFMRD serves as a conduit between our members and other family medicine organizations, regulatory organizations, and government agencies.

 The AFMRD represents you and your interests through our alliance with a number of organizations, including the following: Organization of Program Director Associations (OPDA), Academic Family Medicine Advocacy Committee (AFMAC), Council of Academic Family Medicine (CAFM), CAFM Educational Research Alliance, Family Medicine Leadership Consortium (FMLC), Annals of Family Medicine Board of Directors, American Board of Family Medicine (ABFM), Center for the History of Family Medicine, AAFP Commission on Education (COE), AAFP Congress of Delegates, and the Residency Leadership Summit (RLS) Symposium Planning Committee.

 We advocate for and inform our members on legislative and policy issues that impact family medicine residency programs.
-We support a dedicated advocacy representative in Washington, DC, Hope Wittenberg, and we encourage residents and members to become active in advocacy by annually providing Family Medicine Advocacy Summit Scholarships.
+We support a dedicated advocacy representative in Washington, DC, Nina DeJonghe, and we encourage residents and members to become active in advocacy by annually providing Family Medicine Advocacy Summit Scholarships.

 The AFMRD is your organization!
 Help make decisions that shape the future of family medicine residency training.
 Attend the AFMRD Annual Meeting, join an AFMRD committee or task force, or serve as a liaison.
 There are many opportunities.
 Ask any AFMRD staff or board member for information on how to get involved.